toaranotdev/cpp-chess/README.md

 - Added legal moves for Kings!
 - Added epic finite state machine for rendering and updating in preparation for legal moves for pawns
 - Fuc

+## Friday, 23th of September, 2022
+- School sucks

+> I even got the hottest new moves from the 15th century like double pawn pushes... and en passant

+- Code cleanup and stuff teeheehehee (as per usual)
+- Why am I always fking tired

 # Todos
 - Stop being an idiot